Singapore in technical recession after GDP shrinks 41.2% in Q2 from preceding quarter due to COVID-19

 Year-on-year, the economy shrank 12.6 per cent, deteriorating from the first quarter’s revised 0.3 per cent decline.

-The construction sector was the worst hit in the second quarter, contracting 54.7 per cent year-on-year after the previous quarter's 1.1 per cent fall.
+The construction sector was the worst hit in the second quarter, contracting 54.7 per cent year-on-year after the first quarter's 1.1 per cent fall.
+On a quarter-on-quarter basis, the construction sector plunged 95.6 per cent.

 This as the circuit breaker halted most construction activities and other measures such as movement restrictions at foreign worker dormitories brought about manpower disruptions, MTI said.